keeenda/ELTO-AKF/README.md

 This repository contains the official implementation of **ELTO-AKF**, a framework for sequential Bayesian filtering that combines:

 - **ELTO** (Embedded Latent Transfer Operator): a kernel-based spectral learning method that extracts a latent state representation from observations via CCA-based stochastic realization.
-- **OAKF** (Online Adaptive Kalman Filter): a Kalman filter operating in the RKHS-embedded latent space, with structured noise covariance adaptation using a Block-wise Scalar (BWS) parameterization optimized by CMA-ES.
+- **AKF** (Adaptive Kalman Filter): a Kalman filter operating in the RKHS-embedded latent space, with structured noise covariance adaptation using a Block-wise Scalar (BWS) parameterization optimized by CMA-ES.

 ## Repository Structure